-Wider 'area of interest'
+WThe wider 'area of interest'

-- 2.6 Whilst the Plan policies relate only to the designated Neighbourhood Area, the community of Knightsbridge can be affected by licensed and other activities nearby.
-For example, activity in Hyde Park and Kensington Gardens can have a significant impact on the Neighbourhood Area e.g. nuisance noise from concerts. - 2.7 Figure 1 shows an 'area of interest'.
+- 2.6 Whilst the Plan policies relate only to the designated Neighbourhood Area, the community of Knightsbridge can beis affected by licensed and other activities what happens nearby along its boundary and immediately on the other side of it.
+For example In particular, tourists visiting Harrods have a substantial impact on Knightsbridge as well as activity in Hyde Park and Kensington Gardens can have a significant impact on the Neighbourhood Area e.g. nuisance noise from concerts. - 2.7 Figure 1 shows the extent of anthis wider 'area of interest'.

-Figure 1: 'Area of interest'
+Figure 1: The wider 'Aarea of interest'

-- 2.8 It is also recognised that development outside the Neighbourhood Area can impact on it.
-For example, major infrastructure road, rail and air proposals, in particular Crossrail and airport expansion, are likely to have an effect on the community of Knightsbridge.
-The local community has a right to be properly engaged in relevant consultation processes.
-Indeed, any major infrastructure development that is likely to adversely affect the quality of the air, water, soil or the noise environment within the Neighbourhood Area could be challenged.
-The Neighbourhood Forum expects to be consulted on such proposals and may, where appropriate, accordingly submit comments or lodge an objection. - 2.9 Areas beyond the Neighbourhood Area boundary are not subject to the policies contained within the Plan or significantly affected by them.
-However, the Forum may wish to engage or comment contructively on planning or licensing applications within the wider 'area of interest' or the Royal Borough of Kensington and Chelsea (RBKC).
+- 2.8 It is also recognised that development outside which impacts on the Neighbourhood Area can impact on it is not only that proposed within the Area or within the wider area of interest.
+For example, mMajor infrastructure road, rail and air proposals, in particular Crossrail and airport expansion, are likely to have an effect on the community of Knightsbridge.
+The localis community therefore has a right to be properly engaged consulted in the relevant consultation decision making processes.
+Indeed, aAny major infrastructure development that is likely to adversely affect the quality of the air, water, soil or the noise environment within the Neighbourhood Area could has a right to be challenged.
+The Neighbourhood Forum expects to be consulted on such proposals and may, where appropriate, to respond or object accordingly submit comments or lodge an objection. - 2.9 Areas beyond the Neighbourhood Area boundary are not subject to the policies contained within the Plan or significantly affected by them.
+However, Nevertheless,-the Forum may wish to engage or reserves the right to-comment constructively on planning or licensing applications within the wider 'area of interest' or the Royal Borough of Kensington and Chelsea (RBKC) more widely.
 For example, RBKC has taken into account the comments from the Forum in the formulation of its Local Plan.
+In addition some of the neighbourhood management actions identified within this Neighbourhood Management Plan might affect this wider 'area of interest' and therefore it will be important to work with others-for instance RBKC, neighbouring residents groups and businesses to agree and deliver shared outcomes.
+The Forum should listen to constructive 'inbound' comment.